matzipan/envoyer/README.md

 ### How to setup.

-You will first need to install Evolution, because Envoyer is not able to manage accounts just yet.

-You will then need to cone [this](https://github.com/matzipan/evolution-data-server) branch of Evolution Data Server.
-To build it you will first need to generate the make files using `./autogen.sh` then `make & sudo make install`.
+You will first need to clone the MailCore 2 library in the same directory you cloned the envoyer repository.

 To build Envoyer, run the following commands:
 ```